redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=SS, answer=[5]

-Why is the text `This text wil be inside the heading` not appear as a heading?
+Why is the text `This text will be inside the heading` not appear as a heading?

 - Missing `<header>` tag in the HTML code.

-- Missing `<headline>` tag for the text `This text wil be inside the heading`.
+- Missing `<headline>` tag for the text `This text will be inside the heading`.

-- There is no `<heading>` tag for the text `This text wil be inside the heading`.
+- There is no `<heading>` tag for the text `This text will be inside the heading`.

-- The text `This text wil be inside the heading` should be inside the `<head>` tag.
+- The text `This text will be inside the heading` should be inside the `<head>` tag.

-- There is no `<h1>` open tag before text `This text wil be inside the heading` on line 7.
+- There is no `<h1>` open tag before text `This text will be inside the heading` on line 7.

 /// type=CR, answer=[tests/BasicPageStructure/CorrectErrorTests.html]

-Correct the HTML code so that it outputs the text `This text wil be inside the heading` as a heading in the page.
+Correct the HTML code so that it outputs the text `This text will be inside the heading` as a heading in the page.

 ```html
 <!DOCTYPE html>